Lisa Marie Presley: Danny Keough

-On October 3, 1988, Presley married Chicago-born musician/actor Danny Keough at the Scientology Celebrity Centre in Los Angeles.
-They had dated for three years previously.
-Their honeymoon was upon a cruise ship owned by the Church of Scientology.
-After an early abortion that Presley later claimed was "the stupidest thing she has ever done," the couple had two children: a daughter, Riley Keough (born May 29, 1989, at Saint John's Health Center in Santa Monica, California), and a son, Benjamin Storm Keough (born October 21, 1992, at Humana Women's Hospital in Tampa, Florida).
-Benjamin was delivered according to a Church of Scientology practice called "Silent birth".
+On October 3, 1988, Presley married Chicago-born musician and actor Danny Keough at the Scientology Celebrity Centre in Los Angeles.
+They had dated for the previous three years.
+Their honeymoon took place on a cruise ship owned by the Church of Scientology.
+After an early abortion that Presley later described as "the stupidest thing I've ever done", the couple had two children: a daughter, Riley Keough (born May 29, 1989, at Saint John's Health Center in Santa Monica, California), and a son, Benjamin Storm Keough (born October 21, 1992, at Humana Women's Hospital in Tampa, Florida).
+Benjamin was delivered according to a Church of Scientology practice known as "silent birth".